 Job descriptions are in place for all posts throughout the Council and these are supported by recruitment and appointment policies and procedures.
 There is a comprehensive training programme for officers linked to a Workforce Development Plan and the Corporate Workforce Strategy.
-The Workforce Strategy ran to 2020 and is currently being reviewed for completion later in 2021.
 The strategy aligned with the Council Plan and the new strategy will be developed in tandem with the Council Plan and will be adopted after the Council Plan has been approved.
 Each Council employee has a Personal Development Plan which will link to their service's Service Plan and is reviewed at regular intervals.